Annual School Report

 Math

-- We offered math classes ranging from Algebra 1 to IB Higher Level 2 taught by 17 teachers.
+- We offered math classes ranging from Intensified Algebra 1 to IB Higher Level 2 taught by 17 teachers.
 While the majority of our math teachers teach math their whole day we also have math teachers who teach IB Theory of Knowledge and leadership.
+We also have teachers who are coaches and club advisors.

 - Two of our teachers are CTE certified and taught multiple sections of Applied Algebra 1, Applied Algebra 2, and Personal Finance.
 These courses work to emphasize real life applications while covering core math curriculum.

-- Had over 375 students take IB math classes.
-Not only do our second year IB students in both standard and higher level take a multi-part exam in May but in the late fall they turn in a Math Exploration, which is an on average 15 page paper where they discuss and work with the math involved in a chosen topic of interest.
+- Had over 380 students take IB math classes.
+Not only do our second year IB students in both standard and higher level take a multi-part exam in May but in the late fall they turn in a Math Exploration, which is an on average 15-page paper where they discuss and work with the math involved in a chosen topic of interest.

-- Teachers returned to the level of rigor that existed pre-COVID while still supporting and filling in gaps in knowledge.
+- Teachers maintained a high level of rigor across courses while still supporting and filling in gaps in knowledge.
 Technology such as graphing calculators and computer programs were used where appropriate.

 World Language

 Japanese: The highlight of the Japanese course is that we not only focus on the study of “Adventures in Japanese” which is a series of textbooks from the school district but we also use “Minna no Nihongo” and “Easy Japanese”, which are considered the best textbooks in Japan.
-Students love these curriculum, too.
-Besides the practice of 4 language skills, we often have various Japanese people to come to talk to our students as guest speakers.
+Students love this curriculum, too.
+Besides the practice of four language skills, we often have various Japanese people to come to talk to our students as guest speakers.
 Our students will get more confident of using the target language and understanding the people and the culture of the target language.
-These activities provide them to be a better global citizen in the near future.
+These activities allow them to be better global citizens in the near future.

-Spanish: Our Spanish students built a beautiful Día de los Muertos ofrenda to learn about this celebration in México.
+Spanish: All of our Spanish students built a beautiful Día de los Muertos ofrenda to learn about this celebration in Mexico.
+Spanish 2 classes learned about Celebraciones de Año Nuevo and made Uvas de papel to ask for wishes for the new year.
 Our Spanish 3 classes built piñatas while learning about Las Posadas celebrations in Latin America.
-Spanish 2 classes learned about Celebraciones de Año Nuevo and made Uvas de papel to ask for wishes for the new year.
-Spanish 4 classes, learned about Latin American Cuisine, they made tortillas in class, tried Rosca de Reyes, Tamales, Tostones and Maíz peruano.
-Our Spanish 3 and IB classes learned about the culture in Spain and Latin America through Salsa and Flamenco dancing workshops.
+They also participated in a Salsa dancing workshop with professional dancers.
 Students loved this activity and we are hoping to bring back the dance workshops again next year for another great learning experience.
+Our IB classes had Oracio Valdes as a guest speaker to share his life experience as an immigrant in the United Sates.
+They also experienced the culture in Spain through and Flamenco dancing workshops.

 Special Education